APexBlockchainDevelopments/linea-test-token/README.md

 ## **Usage**
 1. Connect to MetaMask: Ensure MetaMask is connected to the Linea Sepolia network.
-2. Mint Tokens: Enter the amount of ETH in WEI and click "Mint Tokens" to mint Linea Test Token (LTT).
+2. Mint Tokens: Enter the amount of LineaETH and click "Mint Tokens" to mint Linea Test Token (LTT).
-3. Withdraw Funds: Click "Withdraw All Ether" to withdraw all ETH from the contract (only available to the contract owner).
+3. Withdraw Funds: Click "Withdraw All Ether" to withdraw all LineaETH from the contract (only available to the contract owner).
 4. Update Admin Address: Enter the new admin address and click "Update Admin" (only available to the contract owner).
 5. View Total Supply: The total supply of Linea Test Token (LTT) is displayed on the homepage.
 6. Add Token to MetaMask: Click "Add LTT to MetaMask" to add the Linea Test Token (LTT) to your MetaMask wallet.